 - If you are unsure how to make a spice bag, follow this link https://www.thespruceeats.com/how-to-make-a-stock-sachet-1137256

 - Keep the chicken whole for as long as possible.
-Only tear pieces of chicken just before serving to avoid drying out the chicken meat.
-Also, there will be some chicken left over from the meal.
-Be sure to have a recipe in mind to use up the leftovers.
+Shred the chicken just before serving to avoid drying out the meat.
+Also, there will be chicken meat left over from the meal.
+It is wise to have a recipe in mind beforehand to use up the leftovers.

 - Be aware that the soup may taste well seasoned in the pot but as soon as you add all the other ingredients into the bowl, it will dilute the flavour.
 Hence, to counter this effect, allow people to tailor their pho bowls by serving sriracha sauce, hoisin sauce and fish sauce on the table as condiments.